StorjOld/heartbeat/README.md

 For transferring of data between client and server the `tag`, `state`, `challenge`, and `proof` objects can be pickled since they should provide at the very least `__getstate__()` and `__setstate__()` methods.

+This scheme setup is designed so that the client only has to maintain a few pieces of information.
+The client must maintain the heartbeat used to encode the files (one desired feature is a way to generate this from a passphrase), and a file list.
+Multiple files can be encoded with the same heartbeat.

 #### Usage

 The API for a heartbeat module is given below.
 The specific implementation of each heartbeat type should be subclasses of the heartbeat class as used below.